James J. Lindsay

-James Joseph Lindsay (born October 10, 1932) is a retired United States Army four-star general, and served as the first commander of the United States Special Operations Command.
+James Joseph Lindsay (10 October 1932 – 6 August 2023) was a United States Army four-star general, and served as the first commander of the United States Special Operations Command.

 Military career

 Lindsay's military career began when he enlisted in the Army in 1952.
 He graduated from the U.S. Army Officer Candidate School in May 1953 as a Second Lieutenant in the Infantry.
 His military education includes the Infantry Officer Advanced Course, Army Language School (German and Russian) the US Marine Corps Command and Staff College and the National War College.
 He earned a bachelor's degree from the University of Nebraska at Omaha and a Master of Science degree in Foreign Affairs from George Washington University.